1 - Mapper

 }

-If you want to query customers who have purchased items with specific tags, you can define the POJO as follows:
+If you want to query customers who bought items belonging to specific categories, you can define a POJO like this:

 @Data